relightOS/official/maintainerreq.md

-# To become an official maintainer for Project Radiant:
+# To become an official maintainer for Relight:

 Before you apply to add your device into our list of official devices, you should know a few things: